 Prices: Reykjavik Kópavogur Akureyri Keflavik Egilsstadir Hafnarfjorour Akranes Grundarfjordur Vik i Myrdal Vogar

 Summing up different expenses, it can be concluded that it is generally more expensive in Iceland than in United States.
-Food and basic products are more expensive in 27%.
-In restaurants, it will be more expensive by 47%.
-And the cost of living is higher in Iceland around 6.6%.
-In the case of sports and entertainment, our expenses can be higher by 32%.
+Food and basic products are more expensive in 25%.
+In restaurants, it will be more expensive by 44%.
+The cost of living in Iceland is comparable to the cost of living in United States.
+In the case of sports and entertainment, our expenses can be higher by 29%.

 See also how prices have changed in previous years: Price changes in previous years in Iceland